rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 </html>
 {{< /highlight >}}

 Third, you have to define an element with an id.
-That's the crucial bridge to React, because this element will be used to hook in your React code.
+That's the crucial place where React can hook into the DOM.
 There is no need to define further HTML elements in your *index.html* file, because everything else will be defined in your React code in the *index.js* file.

 {{< highlight html "hl_lines=10" >}}
 <!DOCTYPE html>